Rice University Ranking — Introduction

 The Rice University ranking may be high now, but has it always been that way?
 Was the Rice ranking higher in the past?

 Not really.
-If you comb the archives of each of these sources, you’ll find the Rice University rankings have remained consistently high over time.
+If you comb the archives of each of these sources, you’ll find that Rice University rankings have remained consistently high over time.
 This includes their overall ratings as well as their undergraduate/graduate offerings and student outcomes.

 Since 1988, Rice University rankings have put Rice within the top 20 schools in the country.
 In fact, the Rice University ranking in US News jumped two places from 2021 to 2022, from #17 to #15.
 Additionally, the Rice University ranking for engineering and other graduate programs remains high.
 From these high Rice University rankings, we know that Rice continues to offer high-quality education.